 Arc de Triomphe

 The triumph of Paris sightseeing – Arc de Triomphe lies at the western end of Champs-Elysées.
-This historic monumental arch was constructed to remember the victories and sacrifices of French Revolution and the Napoleon Wars.
+This historic monumental arch was constructed to remember the victories and sacrifices of the French Revolution and the Napoleon Wars.

 The sculptures carved on its facade feature the historical war episodes from the late-1700s to the 1800s such as the Battle of Austerlitz and Alexandria.